jellis18/node-jwt-demo/README.md

 # JWT Authentication with Node, MongoDB, and Express

+This repo is based off of the tutorial [here](https://www.youtube.com/watch?v=2jqok-WgelI&t=1s&ab_channel=DevEd)

+I have added a simple deployment with `docker-compose` so you don't have to create a Mongo DB yourself.
 ## Run locally

 Create a `config.env` file styled after `config.env.example`.
 Its usually good practice not to put